Washington Child Support Guidelines (2026 Updates)

 The SSR and Low-Income Safeguards

 At the $20,000 income level, SSR rules are critical.
-The approximately $2,394 threshold ensures that no parent is ordered to pay $3,646 if it leaves them with less than the defined minimum for self-sustenance.
+The $2,394 threshold ensures that no parent is ordered to pay $3,646 if it leaves them with less than the defined minimum for self-sustenance.

 Application in Snohomish County Superior Court